ubc-library-rc/Beginner_R_Part2/content/FixingErrors.md

 ## 2. The data are not formatted properly

-Remember how we had to change a matrix to a dataframe in the example in part 1 above?
-That falls in this category.
 When running a statistical test, it is usually in the information about the package how the data need to be formatted.

-<strong>CRAN</strong> is a network of servers that store identical, up-to-date, versions of code and documentation for R. Downloading from CRAN is safe.
+The *Comprehensive R Archive Network* (CRAN) is a network of servers that store identical, up-to-date, versions of code and documentation for R. Downloading from CRAN is safe.
 Everything on CRAN is heavily validated both in terms of quality and documentation provided to the users.

-Let's look at a [function](https://rdrr.io/rforge/vegan/man/adonis.html) in the package vegan.
+Let's look at the [adonis](https://rdrr.io/rforge/vegan/man/adonis.html) function in the package vegan.
 This is for multivariate analysis of microbiome data.
+Here is a screenshopt of part of the *adonis* example on CRAN.

 We are not discussing the adonis function here, just exploring the help available for each function that is in a package on CRAN.
 {: .note}